guardian/git-trade/README.md

 You are provided with an editor in which you can make your changes.
 It is more or less self-documenting.
 I generally use `squash` and `fix-up` as well as taking advantage of the ability to re-order.

+## Cherry-picking
+Cherry-picking allows you to pull in commits onto a new branch.
+This can allow you to unpick accidental merges or start over on a new branch.